-During 2021, Shareholders approved an ordinary resolution to ratify and approve the DSU Plan and all unallocated awards reserved for issuance under the DSU Plan.
-The Corporation will not be required to seek further approval of unallocated awards reserved under the Unit Plan DSU Plan until May 16, 2027.
+During 2024, Shareholders approved an ordinary resolution to ratify and approve the DSU Plan and all unallocated awards reserved for issuance under the DSU Plan.

 Purpose

 A Deferred Share Unit (or "DSU") is a phantom unit granted to an Eligible Director (as defined below) and that is represented by a bookkeeping entry on the books of the Corporation, the value of which on any particular date is equal to the fair market value (calculated as the five-day volume weighted average trading price of a Common Share five days preceding the relevant date) of a Common Share of the Corporation.
 A Deferred Share Unit gives the director a right to settlement of that Deferred Share Unit (i.e. a right of redemption and payout) after the director ceases to be a director (and is not an employee) of the Corporation or an affiliate.